TsuyoshiOkubo/Tensor-Network-Tutorial/README.md

 # Tensor-Network-Tutorial
 Slide of main lecture: "[Tensor network approach to two-dimensional frustrated spin systems](Slides/CMEQM_20221124.pdf)"

-Here we share sammple codes for the Hands-on tutorial of basics of Tensor networks.
+Here we share sample codes for the hands-on tutorial of basics of Tensor networks.
 There are three types of exercises.
 To run ipynb on Google Colab, please see the instruction ([Exercises.pdf](Slides/Exercises.pdf))